Metis Shoal

 Metis Shoal, also known as Lateiki Island, is a volcanic island at the top of a submarine volcano in Tonga, located between the islands of Kao and Late.
 The current island formed in October 2019, when a smaller island disappeared after 24 years.

 History

-The shoal was named by the captain of the HMS Metis in 1875, who found a small volcanic island protruding from the ocean.
+The shoal was named by the captain of HMS Metis in 1875, who found a small volcanic island protruding from the ocean.
 The island was reported as being 200m long and 37m high by HMS Sappho in 1878, and as 480m high in 1890, but had eroded away completely by 1898, leaving a shoal covered by 4m of water.
 Eruptions and short-lived islands have been reported as far back as 1781, according to the Global Volcanism Program.
 In December 1967 an eruption produced another short-lived island, which disappeared by the end of 1968.
 An eruption in 1979 discharged large amounts of pumice, and formed an island 16km in diameter.
 The new island was named "Lateiki" ("lies besides Late") and claimed by Tonga in a flag-raising ceremony, but soon eroded beneath the sea surface.